-Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The main interpretation is that the US press was broadly indifferent to the fate of the Jews, and that the basic reason for this was anti-Semitism among British and US governments and the press .
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-This is an extract about bystanders, and answers that attempt to attach 'labels' about Holocaust causation to it will be limited to Level 3.
-The extract argues that there was widespread awareness of the genocide, but that the US press paid only lip-service to condemning it.
-More could have been done to save Jews, but there was a lack of will to do it, and this was rooted in anti-Semitism.
-Glossary : Candidates may use some or all the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
+Question Answer Marks

+2 The Holocaust 40

+Interpretation/Approach

+The main interpretation is that the background of German culture and history made Germany uniquely susceptible to extreme anti-Semitism, but that the Holocaust still could not have occurred without the broader context of historic European hatred of the Jews.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+The extract argues for the Sonderweg idea - that the coming to power of the Nazis was consistent with previous developments in German history and, in particular, that there was a unique extremism in German anti-Semitism.
+Nonetheless, the interpretation still seeks to establish the importance of the historic Christian hatred of Jews as a precondition of the Holocaust.
+Attempts to fit the usual 'labels' to this extract will be unsuccessful, and will be evidence of lack of understanding, holding answers down to L3 maximum.

+Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
-There was no coherent plan, but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
-Functionalism - interpretations which sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
-Candidates may also refer to synthesis interpretations, i.e., interpretations which show characteristics of more than one of the above.
+There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
+Functionalism sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
+Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.